-See the TI-RTOS Getting Started Guide (SPRUHD3) for a list of examples that use the Watchdog driver.
+See the TI-RTOS Getting Started Guide for your device family for a list of examples that use this driver.

-5.14 WiFi Driver
+5.17 WiFi Driver

-The TI-RTOS WiFi driver implements many elements needed to communicate with a TI Wi-Fi device such as the SimpleLink Wi-Fi CC3000.
+The TI-RTOS WiFi driver implements many elements needed to communicate with a TI Wi-Fi device such as the SimpleLink Wi-Fi CC3100.
 The WiFi driver uses the TI-RTOS SPI module and implements a state machine to send and receive commands, data, and events to and from a Wi-Fi device.